 But it’s more difficult than the sales people normally tell you.

 But first, let me explain why I want variable zones.
-I think this is best illustrated with a few observations from my own farm.
+I think we can best illustrate that with a few observations from my own farm.

 When we spray, especially when trying to compensate for nutritional shortages, it is typical to apply the same application rates for the entire field.
 Even if it's unlikely to be the same nutritional shortage problem all over.